 One downside is that a CP machine requires about 50% more electricity than a conventional oil-based system (because of the cooling units and the higher compressed air requirement).
 But it can often replace not only one, but even several conventional machines.
 On average at EVVA, a single new CP machine replaces 3 to 5 systems previously used for the same purpose.
 A CP machine produces completely dry and does not require any of the usual downstream washing processes of the production parts to clean them of oil.
 Metal chips can also be recycled immediately without any cleaning.
 The higher power requirement is offset by very high raw material savings, by avoiding cleaning and waste as well as the higher production output.

 He who consumes less, also must buy less.
 In addition to the ecological effect mentioned above, at the current 70% proportion, our Clean Production savesaround 220,000 euros per year in purchasing and disposal.
 Our demand for oil has halved in just a few years: from approx. 15 tonnes of oil in 2010 to 6.8 tonnes of oil in 2019.
-In 2020, the demand decreased again to 6.2 tonnes – partly thanks to our CP machines, partly due to the pandemic.
+In 2021, the demand decreased again to 5.7 tonnes.

 Another economic advantage: CP production enables a much faster production run of the components than with conventional machines (e.g. because the workpieces do not need to be de-oiled).
 The Constantin II mentioned above produces a cylinder core in just 6 to 8 seconds – instead of the 30 seconds required by the many machines previously used for this purpose.
 After approx. 8 years, our CP machines have paid for themselves.